SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 and code that provides access to the property through the wrapper.
 (The property wrapper is responsible for storing the wrapped value, so there's no synthesized code for that.)
-You could write code by hand that uses the behavior of a property wrapper, without taking advantage of the special attribute syntax.
+You could write code that uses the behavior of a property wrapper, without taking advantage of the special attribute syntax.
 For example,
-here's a hand-written version of ``SmallRectangle`` from the previous code listing:
+here's a version of ``SmallRectangle`` from the previous code listing that wraps its properties in the ``LessThanTwelve`` structure explicitly, instead of writing ``@LessThanTwelve`` as an attribute:

 .. testcode:: property-wrapper-expansion
     :compile: true